pliddy-com/recipes-next/README.md

 - Serverless deployment on a global content delivery network (CDN) using <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> and <a href="https://aws.amazon.com/cloudfront/" target="_blank">Cloudfront</a> with <a href="https://aws.amazon.com/lambda/edge/" target="_blank">lambda@edge</a> for middleware functions

-- <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> as a CI/CD pipeline for
+- <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> as a CI/CD pipeline for code quality scans and build and deploy automation
-  - **code quality scans** when branches are pushed
-  - **build and deploy automation** triggered through merged pull requests or webhooks called when content is published.

 ## Project Setup